 Angular Sortablejs directive

-This package provides Angular binding for Storablejs which works with standard arrays as well as Angular FormArray
+This package provides Angular binding for Storablejs which works with standard arrays as well as Angular FormArray objects.

 Demo